LiorSinai/liorsinai.github.io/_posts/2024-03-23-transformers-gpt.md

     dropout::DO
 end

-Flux.@functor TransformerBlock # make whole layer trainable
+Flux.@layer TransformerBlock # make whole layer trainable
 {% endhighlight %}

 This whole block can be defined with only 5 parameters: